The average homeowner in the U.S. will stay in their home for thirteen years before they sell it.

 There are a few options if your equity doesn’t cover the mortgage and the closing costs.
 The first option is that you can make up the difference with your own cash.
 The second is that you could sell your home with a short sale.

 A short sale is something that your lender must agree to.
-When they allow you sell your home through a short sale, they are agreeing to let you sell the property for less money than you owe them for it.
+When they allow you to sell your home through a short sale, they are agreeing to let you sell the property for less money than you owe them for it.

 Depending on what state you live in, it is sometimes legally required that lenders forgive the difference.
 Any money received from the sale of the home will go to the lender and none to the seller.

-A deficiency judgement a court ruling that states that the borrower is required to pay back the outstanding debt in full.
+A deficiency judgement is a court ruling that states that the borrower is required to pay back the outstanding debt in full.

 While a short sale is something done under financial distress, it is still a better option than having your home foreclosed upon.
 The financial consequences of undergoing a foreclosure are more severe than that of a short sale.